Most scrotal masses require minimally invasive or no treatment, but some require medicine or more-serious procedures.

 Noncancerous (benign) scrotal masses

-Benign scrotal masses may be left untreated or surgically removed, repaired or drained.
-These treatment decisions depend on such factors as whether the scrotal mass:
+Benign scrotal masses might be left untreated or surgically removed, repaired or drained.
+These treatment decisions depend on factors such as whether the scrotal mass:

 - Causes discomfort or pain

 - Contributes to or increases the risk of infertility

 A specialist in cancer treatment (oncologist) will recommend treatments based on whether the cancer is isolated to a testicle or has spread to other tissues in the body.
 Your age and overall health also are factors in choosing treatment options for testicular cancer.

 - Radical inguinal orchiectomy.
 This is the primary treatment for testicular cancer.
 It's a surgical procedure to remove the affected testicle and spermatic cord through an incision in the groin.
 Lymph nodes in your abdomen also might be removed if the cancer has spread to them.

 - Radiation therapy.
 This type of therapy uses high-dose X-rays or other high-energy radiation to kill cancer cells that may remain after removal of the affected testicle.

 - Chemotherapy.
 This is a drug treatment that uses powerful chemicals to kill cancer cells.